Analyze your usual offline shopping spree. How do shops garner your attention?

 – Don’t mix fonts, or at least make sure they fit together.
 It may be troublesome for a user to read one line in 56 and the other in 12.

-- Keep visual elements small so that load time is quick.
-Otherwise, a customer will close your app and delete it.
+– Keep visual elements small so that load time is quick.
+Otherwise, a customer will close your app messages and delete the application.

 – Make simplicity the name of the game.
 Keep your pages clean and tidy, without excessive links/folders/subfolders/popups/plugins.
 The less is more, as they say.